 Major Change Requirements:

-Students, desiring to change their major into one of the majors in the IMS B.S.
-Degree Program must submit an IMS Supplemental Application by the appropriate due date (the 12th week of classes) and must be on track with the appropriate Mapping milestones.
+Students desiring to change their major into one of the majors in the IMS B.S.
+Degree Program must submit an IMS Experiential Seminar Placement Form by the appropriate due date (the 12th week of classes) and must be on track with the appropriate Mapping milestones.

-Note: Students may not transfer into an IMS major from another major at FSU or add an IMS major as a second major after the first semester of their junior year (Fifth Term).
-Students interested in the IMS majors should contact the IMS Mapping Coordinator with specific questions about major and Mapping requirements.
+Note: Students may not transfer into an IMS major from another major at FSU or add an IMS major as a second major after the first semester of their junior year (Term Five).
+Students interested in the IMS majors should contact the IMS Transfer Advisor with specific questions about major and Mapping requirements.

 PSY 2010 General Psychology (3)